bigskysoftware/hypermedia-systems-book/ch08-tricks-of-the-htmx-masters.typ

 #index[HTTP response codes]
 Even more important than response headers, in terms of information conveyed to the client, is the _HTTP Response Code_.
-We discussed HTTP Response Codes in Chapter 3.
+We discussed HTTP Response Codes in
+@ch03.
 By and large htmx handles various response codes in the manner that you would expect: it swaps content for all 200-level response codes and does nothing for others.
 There are, however, two "special" 200-level response codes:
 - `204 No Content` - When htmx receives this response code, it will